nishanths/loupe-js/README.md

 }
 ```

 All propeties are optional.
 By default the loupe element is placed at the end of `document.body`.
 If the `shape` is `circle` you should use the same values for `width` and `height`.
+The `additionalClassName` and `style` properties are useful to add custom styles
+to the loupe element.

 The default `LoupeOptions` values are